JuliaML/LossFunctions.jl/docs/losses/interface.rst

      6.0
     -5.0

-We do expose a vectorized method natively.
+While broadcast is supported, we do expose a vectorized method natively.
 This is done mainly for API consistency reasons.
 Internally it even uses broadcast itself, but it does provide the additional benefit of a more reliable type-inference.

 .. function:: deriv(loss, targets, outputs)